Subdifferential of the $\mathcal{B(H,K)}$ norm, and approximate orthogonality: Acknowledgments

 \section{Acknowledgments}

 The author P. Grover is supported by a SERB Core Research Grant CRG/ $2023/000595$ funded by the Anusandhan National Research Foundation (ANRF), India.
 A part of this work was done when S. Seal was visiting Shiv Nadar Institution of Eminence, Delhi NCR.
 She would like to express her deep gratitude for the warm hospitality provided during her visit.
+Her research was financially supported by the institute Postdoctoral Fellowship of NISER Bhubaneswar.